w3c/cogai/demos/nlp/dinner/README.md

 W: I'm sorry.
 The window tables are all reserved.<br>
 W: Are you ready to order?<br>
 C: Yes.
 I'll have tomato soup for starters.<br>
-W: One tomato soup and one prawn cocktail.
+W: A tomato soup.
 What would you like for the main course?<br>
 C: I'll have the plaice.<br>
 W: I'm afraid the plaice is off.<br>
 C: Oh dear.
 What do you recommend?<br>